 4. Develops the Hip Hinge

 The hip hinge is one of the most fundamental human movement patterns and can also be one of the most powerful when trained and done properly.
-The problem, from what I have seen, is that most people can't hinge well or in some cases hinge at all.
-VERY few people tend to have a solid hinge pattern who have not had some sort of coaching which is why it is a staple of what we teach and AMP Fitness.
+The problem, from what I have seen, is that most people can’t hinge well or in some cases hinge at all.
+VERY few people tend to have a solid hinge pattern who have not had some sort of coaching which is why it is a staple of what we teach and First Guess Fitness.

 Losing your ability to hinge properly at the hips means that when you go to pick something up off the ground chances are you are bending from the spine.
 This causes a lot of wear and tear on low back and eventually can lead to chronic inflammation and pain.
 Grooving the hinge pattern sooner rather than later will be amazing for long term back health.
 Fact.